JeffNeff/SCALE-Talk-Notes/demo/README.md

 `./Step3/EventTargets/` - Use one of the Triggermesh event Targets to receive events.

 `./Step4/Transformations/` - Use one of the Triggermesh transformations to transform events.
+(TODO)

 `./Step5/AdvancedRouting/` - Use one of the Triggermesh event routing mechanisms to route events.
 (TODO)